 Device implementations MAY but SHOULD NOT include a thermometer (i.e. temperature sensor.)
-If a device implementation does include a thermometer, it MUST measure the temperature of the device CPU.
+If a device implementation does include a thermometer and uses sensor_Type_ambient_Temperature, it MUST measure the ambient (room) temperature in degrees Celsius.
+If a device implementation instead uses sensor_Type_temperature, it MUST measure the temperature of the device CPU.
 It MUST NOT measure any other temperature.
-(Note that this sensor type is deprecated in the Android 4.2 APIs.)
+Note the sensor_type_temperature sensor type was deprecated in Android 4.0.